Sean O'Malley (fighter): Ultimate Fighting Championship

-O'Malley's promotional debut came against Terrion Ware on December 1, 2017 at The Ultimate Fighter 26 Finale.
+O'Malley's promotional debut came against Terrion Ware on December 1, 2017, at The Ultimate Fighter 26 Finale.
 O'Malley won the fight via unanimous decision.

-O'Malley next faced Andre Soukhamthath on March 3, 2018 at UFC 222.
+O'Malley next faced Andre Soukhamthath on March 3, 2018, at UFC 222.
 He won the fight by unanimous decision, despite injuring his foot in the third round.
 This fight earned both participants a Fight of the Night bonus.

-O'Malley was expected to face José Alberto Quiñónez on October 6, 2018 at UFC 229.
+O'Malley was expected to square off against José Alberto Quiñónez on October 6, 2018, at UFC 229.
 However, O'Malley announced that he was out of the fight on September 30 due to a potential Anti-Doping Policy violation.
 On October 25, O'Malley received hip surgery while waiting to receive judgment pending his potential violation.
 Subsequently, O'Malley was suspended for six months by the NSAC after testing positive for ostarine.
 He became eligible to return as of March 2019.

-O'Malley was scheduled to face Marlon Vera on July 6, 2019 at UFC 239.
-However, O'Malley announced his withdrawal from the bout on June 21, 2019 due to a failed test for ostarine.
+O'Malley was scheduled to face Marlon Vera on July 6, 2019, at UFC 239.
+However, O'Malley announced his withdrawal from the bout on June 21, 2019, due to a failed test for ostarine.
 The Nevada State Athletic Commission decided to suspend him due to the failed test and he was suspended for 6 months by USADA.
 The ostarine in his system was likely residual from his previously failed test prior to UFC 229.

-O'Malley faced José Alberto Quiñónez at UFC 248 on March 7, 2020.
+O'Malley fought José Alberto Quiñónez at UFC 248 on March 7, 2020.
 He won the fight via TKO in the first round.
 This win earned him his first Performance of the Night award.

 O'Malley faced former WEC Bantamweight Champion Eddie Wineland at UFC 250 on June 6, 2020.
 He won the fight via one-punch knockout in the first round.
 This win earned him the Performance of the Night.

-O'Malley faced Marlon Vera in the co-main event of UFC 252 on August 15, 2020.
-He would go on to lose the fight via TKO in round one.
+O'Malley laced up against Marlon Vera in the co-main event of UFC 252 on August 15, 2020.
+He would go on to lose the fight via TKO in round one, the first defeat of O'Malley's career.
 He was later diagnosed with drop foot, which was the result of a leg kick landed by Vera.

-O'Malley faced Thomas Almeida on March 27, 2021 at UFC 260.
+O'Malley faced Thomas Almeida on March 27, 2021, at UFC 260.
 During the first round O'Malley dropped Almeida with a punch, and walked away thinking that Almeida had been knocked unconscious.
 Despite this he won the fight via knockout in the third round.
 This win earned him the Performance of the Night award.